scoki211/VocalMat4Rats/README.md

 ## FAQ
 - Will `VocalMat` work with my MATLAB version?
 <p align="justify">VocalMat was developed and tested using MATLAB 2017a through 2019b versions.
 We cannot guarantee that it will work in other versions of MATLAB.
 If your MATLAB version supports all the required Add-Ons, VocalMat should work.
+It should be noted that VM4Rats was adapted and trained using MATLAB 2020b - 2021b on Windows 10.

 - What are the hardware requirements to run `VocalMat`?
 <p align="justify">The duration of the audio files that can be processed in VocalMat is limited to the amount of RAM your computer has.
 We estimate around 1GB of RAM for every minute of recording using one minute segments.
 For a 10 minute recording, your computer should have at least 10GB of RAM available.
 RAM usage will vary depending on your MATLAB version and computer, these numbers are just estimates.